Early Access Pirate-Survival Gameplay

 How Assassin's Creed Black Flag fits into this moment

 Here's the thing: this isn't happening in a vacuum.
-Reports have been circulating that Assassin's Creed: Black Flag Resynced, a remake of Ubisoft's beloved 2013 pirate adventure, is reportedly set to launch on July 9.
+Assassin's Creed: Black Flag Resynced, a remake of Ubisoft's beloved 2013 pirate adventure, is reportedly targeting a July 9 launch.
 That's a significant date, and the timing of Windrose's arrival feels less like coincidence and more like the market responding to a wave of renewed pirate enthusiasm.

 Windrose producer Phil (known in the community as Yar_maste) has been open about the Black Flag connection.
 Kraken Express called Assassin's Creed IV: Black Flag the "best pirate game of all time" and pointed to it as a direct inspiration for Windrose.
-Phil's read on the genre is that the pirate niche is "still underserved today," and the Steam charts this week suggest a lot of players agree with that assessment.
+Phil's take on the genre is that the pirate niche remains "still underserved today," and the Steam charts this week suggest plenty of players share that view.

 The console question Kraken Express isn't ready to answer